shawncplus/phpcomplete.vim/README.md

  3. Source your `.vimrc` with `:so %` or otherwise reload your vim
  4. Run the `:PluginInstall` commmand

+## Usage
+If you're new to auto-completion in Vim, we recommend reading our ("Beginner's Guide")[GUIDE.md].

 ## ctags
 In order to support some php features introduced in PHP 5.3 you will have to use a ctags binary that can generate the appropriate tags files.
 Most unix like systems